johananl/follower-maze/README.md

 ### Running

 To run the solution after building, simply execute `./follower-maze`.
+You can then run the test client using `./instructions/followermaze.sh`.

 ## Caveats and Limitations